 The Alhambra is a big, wide car so squeezing it into tight parking spaces can be a little tricky.
 For back seat passengers, there are sliding doors to make getting out easy even when the car’s a little boxed-in.

 Unlike some seven-seaters, where the third row of seats are really only big enough for children, this is definitely not the case here.
 The interior is properly huge, with plenty of space for everyone.

 The driver sits up high with a fantastic view of the road, as well as great visibility all-round.
 The firm and comfortable driving seat is almost infinitely adjustable to get it in the perfect position.

 The instruments are laid out clearly and logically and higher-spec models also come with a 6.5-inch infotainment touchscreen, which is functional rather than outstanding.

-Moving on to seats 6 and 7, these are fixed yet still have enough room to make even long journeys pretty comfy.
+Moving on to seats six and seven, these are fixed yet still have enough room to make even long journeys pretty comfy.
 The fact there are big windows all around also stops the feeling of being trapped at the back that other MPV’s can give.

 We’ve already mentioned the sliding back doors and these help to make getting in and out much easier than conventional hinged doors might do.

 Surprise, surprise!
 There are acres of storage space in the Alhambra.
-Even with all seats in operation there’s room in the boot for around 5 bags-for-life packed with groceries – very handy if there is a 7-strong tribe to feed.
+Even with all seats in operation there’s room in the boot for around five bags-for-life packed with groceries – very handy if there is a seven-strong tribe to feed.

 Start folding the seats down and you’ll enjoy some pretty serious space.
 With them all down it could be time to go into the furniture removal business.
 Some models even have a front passenger seat that folds down flat providing a very long space indeed.